mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/tut_data_sourcerer_install/202207190834_tut_data_sourcerer_install.md

 PSProvider   : Microsoft.PowerShell.Core\Registry
 ```

+!!! warning
-> Warning ⚠️ Using HA?
+    Using HA?
 Then use the HA VIP and make sure that the HAProxy is updated to have the Data Sourcerer elements added to the configuration file.

 What does this do?
 It updates the `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Inscriber\IconStation`